Souk21/jsfx-lint/README.md

 }
 ```

-It's recommended to create tests for the lint.
-The tests should be in the same file as the lint, in
+It is recommended to create tests for each lint.
+The tests should be in the same file as the lint, inside a `mod tests` module.
-a `mod tests`.

 ```rust
 #[cfg(test)]